data-apis/dataframe-api/spec/01_purpose_and_scope.md

 The goal of the first iteration is to provide a data exchange protocol, so consumers of dataframes can interact with a standard interface to access their data.

-The goal of the of future iterations will be to provide a standard interface that encapsulates implementation details of dataframe libraries.
+The goal of future iterations will be to provide a standard interface that encapsulates implementation details of dataframe libraries.
 This will allow users and third-party libraries to write code that interacts and operates with a standard dataframe, and not with specific implementations.

 The main goals for the API defined in this document are:

 - Make conversion of data among different implementations easier
-- Let third party libraries consuming dataframes receive dataframes from any implementations
+- Let third party libraries consume dataframes from any implementations

 In the future, besides a data exchange protocol, the standard aims to include common operations done with dataframe, with the next goals in mind: